Business Apps

 For teams managing multiple clients, Notion’s flat database structure becomes a liability.
 There is no native way to create a branded, standalone help portal for Client A without also exposing Client B’s workspace.
 This forces workarounds that break down at scale.

 Search is also a known weakness.
-Notion’s full-text search does not index nested databases reliably, and there is no AI-powered semantic search included in standard plans.
+Notion’s full-text search does not index nested databases reliably, and AI-powered semantic search is not included in standard plans.
 For a support agent needing an answer in under 30 seconds, this is a material problem.
 Tools like Guru document that knowledge retrieval speed directly impacts customer resolution times.

 Which Knowledge Base Apps Work Best for Client-Serving Teams?